aframevr/aframe-presentation-kit/content.md

 <!-- Speaker Notes -->

-- App stores and gatekeepers
+- App stores and gatekeepers control approval and distribution
-- Downloads and installs
+- Users have to go through downloads and installs
-- Proprietary and closed culture
+- Proprietary technology (Unity, Unreal)
-- Review queues
-- For experts only
+- Steep learning curve, not friendly for beginners or non-tech people

 ------